 - Snorkel at Shoal Bay East.
 This reef has a wide array of marine life.

 - Enjoy fine cuisine.
-Anguilla offers a variety of dining options such as The Straw Hat and Veya.
+Anguilla offers a variety of dining options, such as Veya.

 There are several anchorages in Anguilla including: